tokawa-ms/DailyAzureUpdatesGenerator/README_EN.md

 ## Overview

 Automatic summaries of Azure Updates are stored in the [updates_en](./updates_en) directory.
-The automatic summary feature runs daily at noon Japan time via GitHub Actions, collecting Azure Updates information from the past day and generating Japanese summaries.
+The automatic summary feature runs daily at noon Japan time via GitHub Actions, collecting Azure Updates information from the past day and generating English summaries.

 ## Disclaimer